opencv/opencv/doc/tutorials/core/mat-mask-operations/mat-mask-operations.rst

        }
    }

 On the borders of the image the upper notation results inexistent pixel locations (like minus one - minus one).
 In these points our formula is undefined.
-A simple solution is to do not apply the mask in these points and, for example, maintain the images previous values by copying these values over to these locations:
+A simple solution is to do not apply the mask in these points and, for example, set the pixels on the borders to zeros:

 .. code-block:: cpp

    Result.row(0).setTo(Scalar(0));             // The top row
-   Result.row(Result.rows-1).setTo(Scalar(0)); // The left column
+   Result.row(Result.rows-1).setTo(Scalar(0)); // The bottom row
-   Result.col(0).setTo(Scalar(0));             // The right column
+   Result.col(0).setTo(Scalar(0));             // The left column
-   Result.col(Result.cols-1).setTo(Scalar(0)); // The bottom row
+   Result.col(Result.cols-1).setTo(Scalar(0)); // The right column

 The filter2D function
 =====================